buzhiamaroh/quartz/content/notes/Sage.md

 # Openers

 In both of the below openers, any _Dosis III_ can be replaced with _Toxicon II_.
-I tend to shield pre-pull and then use _Toxicon II_ directly before the first _Phlegma III_ because I like the sound it makes when you get an Addersting stack.
+If there's an opening raidwide (which, there pretty much always is), I tend to shield pre-pull and then use _Toxicon II_ directly before the first _Phlegma III_ because I like the sound it makes when you get an Addersting stack.
 (It does also allow you to weave more freely, but that's not why I do it).

 ## Standard Opener
 {{< figure src="/notes/images/SGE-Standard.png" link="/notes/images/SGE-Standard.png" class="center" width="90%" >}}